Sausage, Mushroom and Tomato Breakfast Bakes

 5. Season to taste with salt and pepper and sprinkle over the cheese.

-7. Bake in the oven for 15-20 minutes until the egg is cooked and serve.
+7. Bake in the oven for 15-20 minutes, until the egg is cooked.
+Serve and enjoy!

 Looking for Slimming World Syns or Weight Watchers (WW) Points?